Las Vegas Stolen Vehicle & Embezzlement Lawyer

 If you or a loved one have been charged with stealing a rental car, you need dedicated, experienced legal representation on your side.
 Criminal charges for stealing a rental car can lead to significant punishments, including jail time, fines, restitution, and the lifelong stigma of a criminal record.

 Your freedom and future are too important.
 Let the Las Vegas criminal defense attorneys of Adras & Altig advocate for your rights and freedom.
-Contact us today to schedule a free case evaluation to discuss your legal rights and options and to learn more about how our firm can help you with your charges.
+Contact us today to schedule a free case evaluation to discuss your legal rights and options and to learn more about how our criminal defense law firm can help you with your charges.